Assessing the accuracy of the recording and reporting of malaria rapid diagnostic test results in four African countries: Methods and key results

 Background

 Rapid diagnostic test (RDT) results are the foundation of both case management and malaria surveillance across sub-Saharan Africa.
-However, RDT results may be misrecorded in health facility registers, either unintentionally or deliberately, for example, to justify treatment based on clinical judgment.
-We conducted a multi-country evaluation to quantify the extent of RDT misrecording and identify factors associated with recording and reporting accuracy.
+However, RDT results may be misrecorded in health facility registers by healthcare workers (HCWs), either unintentionally or deliberately, for example, to justify treatment based on clinical judgment.
+A multi-country evaluation was conducted to quantify the extent of RDT misrecording and identify factors associated with recording and reporting accuracy.
 This report summarizes the study’s methods, key findings, and implications for improving malaria RDT data quality.

 Results